 Use the buttons below to navigate through our webpage about COVID-19.
 We want to help you get access to the latest updates, find resources to keep your well-being healthy and provide the means to access services with us.

-- Creation and continued streamlining of communication channels within the organization to keep staff and people we serve informed of updates;
+- Streamlining of communication channels within the organization to keep staff and people we serve informed of updates;

-- Preparation of our telehealth offerings so people can still access care with their provider by video chat or phone;
+- Maintaining our telehealth offerings so people can still access care with their provider by video chat or phone;

 - Ensuring we have adequate medication supplies at our pharmacies and delivering medications to the people we serve all over Denver.